In This Article...

 Most Popular Puppy Food

-Cons: Contains some plant protein as a main ingredient, first source of fat is plant-based
+- Cons: Contains some plant protein (pea protein), main source of fat is plant-based (canola oil)

 Most Affordable Puppy Food

 Who ever said that high quality puppy food had to be expensive?
 This American Journey Chicken & Sweet Potato Puppy Recipe is not only highly affordable, but it is a healthy and high-quality option.
 Featuring fresh deboned chicken, this formula contains all the amino acids your puppy needs to develop strong muscles with plenty of healthy fats for energy.
 Fresh fruits and vegetables provide natural sources for key nutrients while digestible grain-free carbohydrates contribute plenty of dietary fiber.
 This recipe is supplemented with chelated minerals for maximum nutrient absorption and is completely free from by-products, fillers, and artificial additives.

 - Pros: Very affordable, made with real deboned chicken, grain-free carbohydrates, nutrient-rich chicken fat, fresh fruits and vegetables, chelated minerals, probiotic supplements

 - Cons: Some puppies are sensitive to chicken ingredients, may not be high enough in fat for some puppies